11 Things It Can Mean If Your Teeth Fall Out In Your Dreams

 11. You're About To Make A Major Life Change

-As Leigh tells me, major life changes and the feeling of "time moving on" can trigger teeth dreams, too.
-Are you about to make a big move, or start a new job?
+Major life changes and the feeling of "time moving on" can trigger teeth dreams, too, Leigh says.
+Are you about to make a big move?
+Or start a new job?
 Then don't be surprised if you fall asleep and dream about all your teeth falling out.